 It’s vital to understand renters insurance 101 with regards to what is and isn’t covered, however.
 For example, most policies will not cover costs associated with things like bed bugs.
 If not introduced by you, your landlord will be responsible for the financial burden, but be sure to distinguish between the two before making any final decisions.

-As a first-time renter, it can be intimidating, making the jump from dorms to UT Austin apartments.
+It can be intimidating as a first-time renter, making the jump from dorms to UT Austin off-campus apartments.
 But even with zero previous experience to stand on, making the right choice for your living needs and wants comes down to knowledge.
 Plan ahead, do your research and ask all questions necessary to leave you feeling confident with that final lease agreement.